mochoabuilds/-cognition-/README.md

 # POLICY MEMO

 * How will the profits that accrue from increasing automation be reinvested back into communities for collective gain?
 * An Automation-Tax taken on industry is necessary.
-An automation-tax also provides industry with an incentive to ensure sufficient re-training, especially of low skilled workers or they bear the full brunt of the automation-tax.
 We anticipate opposition.
 These are merely recommendations.
-* In a society that respects labor rights, each community would receive a cash payment equal to their share of the value of an automation-tax.
+In a society that respects labor rights, each community would receive a cash payment equal to their share of the value of an automation-tax.
 Fee proceeds called the “automation-dividend” would go the community for dispersal.
-* An automation-tax could also fund an independent accountability group to help communities refine local computer vision policy.
-It would help communities, corner stores and local authorities investigate public complaints regarding computer vision and analyze complaints.
+* A tax could also fund an independent accountability group to help communities revisit their computer vision policy.
+It could help communities, corner stores and local authorities investigate public complaints regarding computer vision.
 * This is all an idea in progress.
 I'm reading up on regulation, rules, accounting standards, community opinion and new interpretations of laws.

 # SANDBOX